 Language access barriers resulted in wrongful denials for a number of reasons.
-First, some unscrupulous employers took advantage of language access gaps to contest workers' eligibility, falsely asserting that workers were fired for cause or refused to work, which are disqualifying grounds for UI, when in fact the employer let them go.
+First, some unscrupulous employers took advantage of language access gaps to contest workers' eligibility, falsely asserting that workers were fired for cause or refused to work, which are disqualifying grounds for UI, when in fact the employer let them go.142 sometimes leading to mistakes because the person completing the form did not have full knowledge of the facts or understanding of the terminology.
+143 Or LEP workers completed the forms themselves and made accidental mistakes due to poor comprehension.
+144 For example, Ms. Roseman noted: "Something claimants are asked 'Are you ready able and willing to work' [and there is a] good chance that the question is lost in translation and therefore the answer is off."
+145

-Second, LEP workers struggling to complete English-only forms often had to rely on English-speaking family members for help, sometimes leading to mistakes because the person completing the form did not have full knowledge of the facts or understanding of the terminology.
+Second, LEP workers struggling to complete English-only forms often had to rely on English-speaking family members for help,